-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Retirement University: Course 2 Select the content a Select the content and design, and implement the second course in our online university.
-FY 2020-21 со BE, DR, EO, LS, MS, RH, SY Current Update Not started.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Retirement University: Course 2 Select the content and design, and implement the second course in our online university.
+FY 2020-21 СО BE, DR, EO, LS, MS, RH, SY Current Update Not started.
 Pending completion of Course 1 project.
-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Member Survey Conduct a survey of service level that L nd survivors to assess the service ces and FY 2020-21 EO BE, DR, LS, MS, RH, SY Current Update This project was delayed dı ue to COVID- 19.
-There ma y be some disc ussion of developing a surv ey as par t of the strate gic planning p process.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Member Survey Conduct a survey of service level that La nd survivors to ces and FY 2020-21 EO BE, DR, LS, MS, RH, SY Current Update This project was delayed du ue to COVID- 19.
+There ma y be some disc ussion of developing a survey as part of the strategic planning process.